svtk/AtomicKotlinCourse/Programming Basics/Data Types/Exercise 4/task.md

-## Mastering the IDE: "Specify Type" Intention
+## Mastering the IDE: Checking the inferred variable type

-IntelliJ IDEA helps you automatically add type specifications for `val`s and `var`s.
-Put the caret right after `s` and press
+In the accompanying example, all the type declarations from `Types.kt` are removed.
+Verify that Kotlin successfully infers the types.

-<span class="shortcut">&shortcut:ShowIntentionActions;</span>.
-This is
+You can press <span class="shortcut">&shortcut:QuickJavaDoc;</span>
-the shortcut for <span class="control">`Show intention actions`</span>.
+while having the caret on an identifier to check the type Kotlin infers for this identifier.

-Choose <span class="control">`Specify type explicitly`</span> in the dropdown menu.
+Press <span class="shortcut">&shortcut:EditorEscape;</span> to close the pop-up.

-Different intention actions are available in different contexts, depending on where you put the caret.
+Check the types of all the declared variables in the example.